 Sometimes employment relationships turn sour.
-As employees, you may unfortunately sometimes will find yourself faced with difficult situations at work, such as spending more time at work with colleagues than you do your own family and so personality clashes or differences of opinion can boil over with colleagues that escalate into problems, or questions over your performance.
-You may find your behaviour or performance being investigated by your employer or face you being dismissed.
+For many employees, you will find yourself spending more time at work with colleagues than you do your own family and so personality clashes or differences of opinion can boil over.
+You may find your behaviour or performance being investigated by your employer or face being dismissed.
 This may lead to a breakdown in relationships and loss of employment.

-In such cases, where you feel you have been unfairly treated, often the only way to enforce your employment rights is through the Employment Tribunal.
-While procedures such as the ACAS Early Conciliation scheme may help.
-However, aggrieved employees may find an Employment Tribunal claim remains the only avenue left open to them to receive compensation.
+In such cases, often the only way to enforce your employment rights is through the Employment Tribunal.
+While procedures such as the ACAS Early Conciliation scheme help reduce the need for this route, aggrieved employees may find an Employment Tribunal claim remains the only avenue left open to them to receive compensation.

 If you find yourself in such a situation, taking early legal advice is essential to ensuring your claim is presented as strongly as possible.